High School Students' Week: A Structured Immersion in the World of Health Studies

 • Chemistry and Biochemistry

-• Genomics and Genetics
+• Genome and Genetics

 An in-person immersion program at the university:

-Open to families and education professionals:
+An opportunity for families and education professionals:

-Participating in High School Students' Week allows you to:
+Thus, participating in High School Students' Week allows you to:

-• Access structured and up-to-date information;
+• Have access to structured and up-to-date information;

 • Understanding the actual requirements of health studies;